open-forest-observatory/geograypher/docs/examples_and_applications/examples.md

 All the other examples use real data.
 To support conceptual understanding and rapid debugging, we developed an end-to-end workflow using only simulated data.
 The scene consists of various geometric objects arranged on a flat plane.
 Users can configure the objects in the scene and the locations of the virtual cameras observing them.

 * [geograypher/examples/concept_figure.ipynb](https://github.com/open-forest-observatory/geograypher/blob/main/examples/concept_figure.ipynb)

-# Projects using geograypher
-## Cross-site tree species classification for Western Conifers
-The goal of this project is to identify the species of western conifers in regions which have been burned by severe fire in the past decade.
-Data was collected at four sites and consisted of both drone surveys and manual field surveys.
-This work showed geograypher's multiview workflow enabled 75% prediction accuracy on a leave-on-site-out prediction task.
-Details can be found in this ArXiv [paper](https://arxiv.org/abs/2405.09544).